 Disaster recovery plan is often discussed, but it is not always implemented properly.
 There are articles about recovery best practices all over the internet—and there are just as many articles describing how badly companies were hit when something actually went wrong.
 Weakly implemented backup plans and a lack of disaster recovery drills continue to be commonplace.
 Lack of time and money are often provided as excuses for this, since it can be hard to justify big investments into business continuity.
 Because not investing enough can sometimes be as bad as not investing at all, many companies gamble on the bare minimum and hope for the best.

-This two-part article will provide an overview of four AWS disaster recovery scenarios.
+This and our second part of the series will provide an overview of four AWS disaster recovery scenarios.
 The first two, the simple backup and restore scenario and the use of a pilot light, will be covered in Part 1.
 Part 2 of this article will examine the warm standby solution and the multisite solution.
 Although we’ll be looking at these examples in the context of AWS, the principles behind them can be applied elsewhere.
 In our next article, we’ll also examine how our tool, N2WS Backup and Recovery, can help you manage these scenarios.

 Scenario 1: Cloud Backup and Restore